Explore the data and map solar energy

 For clarity, you'll rename the Solar_Rad_S_HS_NN layer.

-17. In the Contents pane, click Solar_Rad_S_HS_NN twice to edit it, type Suitable_Cells, and press Enter.
+13. In the Contents pane, click Solar_Rad_S_HS_NN once to select it.
+Click it a second time to enter edit mode, type Suitable_Cells, and press Enter.

-18. Return to the full extent of the neighborhood.
-Save the project.
+14. If necessary, return to the full extent of the neighborhood.

-In this module, you started from the initial solar radiation raster and removed all areas that are unsuitable for solar panels.
+Starting from the initial solar radiation raster, you've removed all areas that are unsuitable for solar panels.
 You now have a suitable surface raster that you'll use to continue your analysis.

 Calculate power per building

 Your map shows how much solar radiation each suitable raster cell receives.
-In this module, you'll aggregate that data to determine how much solar radiation each building receives in a typical year.
+Next, you'll aggregate that data to determine how much solar radiation each building receives in a typical year.
 Then, you'll convert the solar radiation to electric power production potential and examine the results.

 Aggregate cells by building

 First, for every building, you'll calculate the area covered by its suitable cells (in m2) and their average solar radiation (in kWh/m2).
-You'll do that using the Zonal Statistics as Table tool.
+You'll perform the calculation using the Zonal Statistics as Table tool.
+This tool will look within each building footprint polygon and aggregate the suitable cells it contains.

 1. In the Contents pane, turn off the DSM and Hillshade_DSM layers.
 Turn on the Building_Footprints layer.